z669016/mybooks/README.md

 The application has validation all over the place, every level takes care of its own validation.
 But at the controller level, it has been implemented using [Jakarta Bean Validation](https://beanvalidation.org/).

-This worked best with fine grained request and response POJO's for the controllers.
+This worked best with fine-grained request and response POJO's for the controllers.
 For some of the properties custom validations were required (e.g. for an object ID, which was implemented with a UUID).

 Adding validation annotations wasn't that much of an issue.
 Unit testing required some help of